bids-standard/bids-validator/docs/dev/discussion/2026-04-symlink_handling.md

 Pro: code that makes either assumption finds something.
 Con: search/enumeration code may be confused by a path appearing as both.

+**Decision**:

+C. However, dangling links will be treated as absent.
+Including them in the `FileTree` object allows the issues to be generated when walking the tree, and allows us to be forgiving of dangling links in opaque directories.

 ### 4. Where should errors be reported?

 Tree-building currently has no issue collector.
 Options: